 There are also plenty of nuisance wildlife species throughout Ajax and the surrounding areas, including squirrels, skunks and raccoons.
 While these animals are a very normal part of the fauna of any urban centre, they can still become a nuisance.
 Similar to other wildlife species, none of the aforementioned should be fed or approached for any reasons.
-This because such actions will invite them to become accustomed to interactions with humans.
+This is because such actions will invite them to become accustomed to interactions with humans.

 What can you do?
 Simply Get In Touch With Skedaddle And Let Them Handle The Problem

 If you notice your Ajax home or property is being plagued by unwanted wildlife, your safest option is to enlist the help of a wildlife removal professional.
-Skedaddle Humane Wildlife Control has more than two decades of experience with humane wildlife removal and control; something that more than 200,000 satisfied homeowners to date can testify to.
+Skedaddle Humane Wildlife Control has more than three decades of experience with humane wildlife removal and control; something that more than 200,000 satisfied homeowners to date can testify to.
 Skedaddle has pioneered humane wildlife removal techniques and methods, ensuring maximum safety for both the critters and homeowners.
 If you’re troubled by an Ajax wildlife pest problem, get in touch with Skedaddle’s local office right away.